A student sews fabric at a sewing machine in a studio classroom.

 Four-Year Plan

 This is a sample four-year plan for Textiles & Fashion Design.
-We encourage all students to consult with their academic advisor to develop an individualized plan that meets their specific needs.
+It is intended as a general guide and may not reflect the most current course offerings or requirement designations.
+We encourage all students to work with their academic advisor to develop an individualized plan and to verify all degree requirements through their DARS report.

 Freshman